Smart tags

 When do smart tags update, and how often?

-Smart Tags are dynamically updated whenever the underlying data affecting any of the Tag conditions change (e.g. a new Key Date added, a change in marital status, someone joining a small group, etc.) and again every night (to cater for changes in age).
-Smart tags are refreshed when a specific Smart Tag is viewed and if the Tag conditions are edited and the page is saved.
+Smart Tags are dynamically updated whenever the underlying data affecting any of the Tag conditions changes (e.g., a new Key Date added, a change in marital status, someone joining a small group, etc.) and again every night to account for changes in age.
+Smart tags are refreshed when a specific Smart Tag is viewed, and if the Tag conditions are edited and the page is saved.
 A smart tag should never be more than 60 seconds out of date!

 Avoiding infinite loops

 Recursion detection ensures you never find yourself in an infinite loop with Smart Tags.
-If a Smart Tag references another Smart Tag that references the original Smart Tag, we'll show an error message and the Tag being saved will not show people in the results.
+If a Smart Tag references another Smart Tag that references the original Smart Tag, we will display an error message, and the Tag being saved will not appear in the results.

 Smart tag dependencies

-Be careful when deleting tags, key dates, flows, groups and ministries that may be dependent conditions in your Smart Tags.
+Be cautious when deleting tags, key dates, flows, groups, and ministries that may be dependent conditions in your Smart Tags.
 Deleting a dependent condition will break the Smart Tag and produce unexpected results with the remaining conditions.
 This is especially important when Smart Tags are used in module settings and integrations to restrict the visibility of certain features.

 Smart tag examples